PoeBlu/lono/docs/_docs/extras/lono-current.md

 The stack name is not longer required because it is set as the current name.

-## Suffix Example

-Random suffixes can help streamlined your development workflow.

-    lono cfn current --suffix random
-    lono cfn create demo
-    lono cfn update demo-abc # generated random suffix was abc lono cfn current --name demo-abc
-    lono cfn update
-    lono cfn update # update again

-In this way, you can create multiple stacks continuously and random suffixes will be appended to the stack name.
-Then set the current stack name to the one are focused on updating and developing.

 ## Remove all settings

 To remove all current settings.